Common cold: Introduction

 Common cold: Misdiagnosis

 Misdiagnosing the common cold is possible because the symptoms of the common cold can mimic symptoms of other diseases, such as strep throat, pneumonia, and influenza or flu.
 To ensure the symptoms are due to the common cold and not other diseases, some tests may be done, such as a throat culture and sensitivity test to test for strep throat.
-Other tests may ...more misdiagnosis »
+Other tests may include a ...more misdiagnosis »

 Symptoms of Common cold